Pikes Peak International Hill Climb: Racing divisions

 The Pikes Peak International Hill climb currently consists of six divisions.

 Unlimited

-Anything goes in the Unlimited Division as long as it passes safety inspection and meets the PPIHC's general rules.
+Any vehicle is allowed in the Unlimited Division as long as it passes safety inspection and meets the PPIHC's general rules.
 The Unlimited Division features the most exotic vehicles, most of them built specifically for this race.
 These race cars have the best chance of setting a new overall race record.
 In 2018, Romain Dumas set a new record of 7 minutes 57.148 seconds in the all-electric Volkswagen I.D.
 R Pikes Peak, beating Sébastien Loeb's previous record by over 15 seconds.

 Time Attack 1

 A division for production based two- and four-wheel drive vehicles.
 Only closed cockpit four-wheeled vehicles are allowed to participate.

 Porsche Pikes Peak Trophy by Yokohama

 Making its debut at the 2018 event was the first official one-make Porsche category, exclusive to the Porsche Cayman GT4 Clubsport in four variants — Clubsport, Clubsport Trophy Specification, Clubsport MR, and Clubsport 2017 IMSA GS.